THE RAREST OF THE RARE IS OFFICIALLY FOR SALE:

 Of the 20 L88’s produced in 1967, roughly half still exist.
 The purpose and goal of these cars were one thing; go very fast on the race track and win!
 And they certainly did!
 Although some L88’s were driven on the street, most saw track duty of some sort.
 And most were raced hard and put away wet.
 The thought of an L88 surviving with its original engine still under the hood would seem next to impossible more than 50 years later.
 But, believe it or not, some do (three to be exact, two of which are convertibles) survive with their born with 427.
 This ultra-rare Coupe is one of them.

-Starting off with a special ultra-high-performance 427ci big block engine, added to that a heavy duty M22 “Rock Crusher” 4-spd. manual transmission, K66 transistorized ignition, J56 Heavy duty disc brakes, J50 power brakes, F41 heavy duty suspension, C48 heater delete, and to top it off, a cowl induction L88 hood.
+So, what’s a ’67 L88 Corvette made of?
+Starting off with a special ultra-high-performance 427ci big block engine, Chevrolet added a heavy duty M22 “Rock Crusher” 4-spd. manual transmission, K66 transistorized ignition, J56 Heavy duty disc brakes, J50 power brakes, F41 heavy duty suspension, C48 heater delete, and to top it off, a cowl induction L88 hood.
 Additional options were available, but most buyers chose to keep their L88 ‘s pure, unadulterated race cars, as they were meant to be!